rcspam/sfr-neufbox-change-marge-de-bruit/README.md

 =====================
 A little script to change the noise rate of a neufbox.

-It is easily adaptable to other request.
+It is easily adaptable to other requests.

 This is a forked from denouche/sfr-neufbox-change-ip, so thanks to @denouche